rwaldron/tc39-notes/es8/2017-03/mar-23.md

 ## General Discussion

-AWB: RSVP now for the NodeJS CTC meeting on the evening before the May TC39 meeting Before the TC39 meeting, there will be a meetup with the NodeJS CTC.
+AWB: RSVP now for the NodeJS CTC meeting on the evening before the May TC39 meeting.
+Before the TC39 meeting, there will be a meetup with the NodeJS CTC.